-Diamond clarity is one of the areas that comprise what are known as the 4Cs, used together by the GIA to provide accurate and specific certification of individual diamonds.
+Diamond clarity is one of the areas that comprise what is known as the 4Cs, used together by the GIA to provide accurate and specific certification of individual diamonds.
 The others are diamond colour, the cut and its carat weight.
 To discover the detail of each of these, simply click on the term above.
 You can also find a detailed introduction to the GIA certification process by clicking here.

 Nearly all diamonds contain their own and utterly unique clarity characteristics.
-It’s important to know, with this better quality of stone, that the inclusions are almost always completely invisible unless studied under magnification.
+It’s important to know, with this better quality of the stone, that the inclusions are almost always completely invisible unless studied under magnification.
 The fewer the number of such inclusions, the higher the clarity grade the diamond will then achieve.
 This will, unsurprisingly, be reflected in its price.

 Based on the above information, you can see how important clarity is to the presentation of a diamond in its chosen setting.
-The key factors in judging clarity are the size and number, position and nature, colour and relief, of any inclusions.
-Your choice would always depend on both your budget and the specific cut of diamond.
+The key factors in judging clarity are the size and number, position and nature, colour, and relief, of any inclusions.
+Your choice would always depend on both your budget and the specific cut of the diamond.

 If you’d like to know more about choosing a diamond for your engagement ring, then please call our Kush Diamonds experts on 03 9602 3337 where insights are highly professional and impartial advice is always complimentary.

 Let’s take a moment, therefore, to understand the clarity grades we’re talking about:

 Without any evidence of inclusions or blemishes when tested under a ten times magnification process.

 The only blemishes are small and visible on the diamond’s outer surface.